Dealing with Money in Argentina: Cash, Credit Cards, and Change

 The Argentine dollar was originally divided into one hundred cents, called ‘centavos’ but the centavo went out of circulation, as did the nickel, dime, quarter, and fifty cent coin.

-Due to currency devaluation caused by inflation, the bill only lasted until 2019 — four years.
+Due to currency devaluation caused by inflation, the bill only lasted until 2019 — four years before it was removed from circulation.

-The largest bill at the moment is the $1000 bill, which was rolled out in 2018.
+For a long time, the largest note was a $1000 bill, which was rolled out in 2018.

 The AR$1,000 bill is worth less than US$3.

-As you can imagine this means you will be carry little stacks of cash for a night out on the town.
+As you can imagine that means carrying little stacks of cash for a night out on the town.

-✅ Do bring USD cash and wait until you are in the city (if possible) to change money at the Blue Rate.
+✅ Do bring USD cash and wait until you are in the city (if possible) to change money at the Blue Rate because you will need cash

-You can also try to pay for something at the McDonalds or Starbucks in the airport with USD and get the change in pesos, but make sure to check the rate they give first.
+You can also try to pay for something at McDonald’s or Starbucks in the airport arrivals area with USD and get the change in pesos, but make sure to check the rate they give first.

-As it is, if someone sends themselves US$100 via Western Union, it’s possible to be given the total in one hundred peso, or, more likely, two hundred bills.
+As it is, if someone sends themselves US$100 via Western Union, it’s possible to be given the total in thousand or two thousand peso bills.

-This means a relatively small amount of money could entail carrying stacks of cash, as US$100 would be 360 one hundred pesos bills at the time of writing.
+This means a relatively small amount of money could still entail carrying stacks of cash.

 It might be worth bringing a roomy money belt to try accommodate all that cash.